LocalMicro/GCData/README.md

-GitHub Repo: GCData in LocalMicro
+README file

-Coursera Getting and Cleaning Data class September 2015
+Coursera Getting and Cleaning Data class September 2015 GitHub Repo: GCData in LocalMicro

 The course project is to make a tidy data (sub)set from the Human Activity Recognition Using Smartphones Dataset.